 Return to The Forgotten Age

 I’ve played through the Return to Night of the Zealot and it was a good time and an interesting way to revisit the campaign in the core of the game.
 I am looking forward to a playthough of Return to Path of Carcosa at the time of writing but am yet to play Return to the Dunwich Legacy.
+We do not know if the Edge of the Earth campaign will get a similar return to box due to it’s different distribution, but I see no reason why it wouldn’t.

 Investigator Starter Decks

-The newest product to join the AH:LCG stable (announced on 24/03/20) are Investigator Starter Decks.
 These are 5 individual decks, designed to get you playing straight away and contain all new investigators you won’t find anywhere else.
 There decks will be a mix of new and old cards but contain no scenarios.
 These will make an excellent starting point for those looking to try the game out by playing with a friend who already has some of the scenario cards.

 Begin at the Beginning